rolandmueller/bigdata/ml_api.md

 }
 ```

 Parameters in the URL are limited in size.
-Therefore it makes sense to use POST and JSON to also send data to the API.
+Therefore, it makes sense to use POST and JSON to also send data to the API.

 Update `app.py`:
 ```python